jay-parkin/Terminal-App---Python/README.md

 <b>Ingredients Class</b>:
 Represents ingredients with attributes for name, amount, and unit.<br>
 <b>Menu System</b>:
-Provides a menu-driven interface for users to interact with ingredient management functions.
+Provides a menu-driven interface for users to interact with ingredient management functions.<br>
 <b>Functionality</b>:

 - Add Ingredient: Allows users to input ingredient details and creates an Ingredients object.